beyo/model-validation/README.md

 * **isbn** : *(TODO)* the field's value must be a valid ISBN.
 * **len** : *(TODO)* the array-type field's value must contain the given number of elements.
 * **lowercase** : *(TODO)* the field's value must be a lowercased string.
-* **match** : the field's value must match the given regular expression.
 * **max** : *(TODO)* the field's value must not be greater than the given value.
-* **maxLength** : the string-type field's value must not contain more characters than the given value.
 * **min** : *(TODO)* the field's value must not be less than the given value.
-* **minLength** : the string-type field's value must not contain less characters than the given value.
 * **not** : *(TODO)* the negation of **is**.
 * **notContains** : *(TODO)* the negation of **contains**.
 * **notEmpty** : *(TODO)* the negation of **empty**.